bloco-exchange/documentation/docs/bloco.exchange/overview.md

 ## Native Currency and Dividends: Unleash the Power of Blocs (⨖)

-Bloco.exchange is fueled by its native currency, [blocs (⨖)](blocs/overview.md), designed to reward and empower our users.
+bloco.exchange is fueled by its native currency, [blocs (⨖)](blocs/overview.md), designed to reward and empower our users.
 Our innovative dividend structure distributes various cashflows to investors, token listings, and holders, creating a thriving and dynamic ecosystem:

 - **Dividend Boosters**: Ignite your earnings with Dividend Boosters, which temporarily amplify the dividend yield for users engaging in specific platform activities, such as providing liquidity, referring new users, or participating in governance decisions.
 Boosters foster user engagement and propel platform growth.